 What to do if a hurricane is forecasted?
 Don’t panic.
-All one on one checklist, find the steps to take before a hurricane, as a hurricane approaches, during a hurricane, and after a hurricane.
+All in one checklist, here is what to do before, during, and after a hurricane.
 If you live in a susceptible area, it’s especially important that you take precautions on how to survive a hurricane with these safety guidelines.

 What is a Hurricane?